msveshnikov/autocode-ai/README.md

 ## How It Works

 CodeCraftAI reads your README.md file and your sources and sends the instructions to the Claude 3.5 Sonnet API.
 The API interprets the instructions and generates the necessary code structure, files, and content.
 CodeCraftAI then saves the generated code back to your project directory.
+Additionally, CodeCraftAI analyzes lint errors to identify missing files.
+It then uses AI to generate appropriate content for these files and creates them in the correct locations within the project structure.

 ## Requirements